pure4j/pure4j/docs/tutorial2.md

 Which uses `concordion:assertEquals`.
 What this does is execute the java method in the double-quotes, replacing `#interval` from the concordion variable we set.
 Once we get the result back, this is compared to the contents of the cell.
 If they are the same, then in our HTML report, the result will be a pass (i.e. green).

-#### Setting `theStreams` and `sensitivities`
+#### Setting the `sensitivities`

 This is a bit more complicated.
 What we are going to do is use concordion's table-row processing capabilities to set up these variables one table row at a time.

+Excel allows you to demarcate a range of cells in a sheet as a "table", and Concordion is clever enough to understand this and process the table in a row-by-row way.
+On the image below, you can see the tables:  they have blue borders, and a white-on-blue header.

-We are again going to use `concordion:set` to set a variable, and also `concordion:execute` to execute some java:
+We are again going to use `concordion:set` to set a variable, and also `concordion:execute` to execute some java, once for each data row in the table:

 ![Calling For Each Row of a table](tutorial_2_11.png)

 So here, (in the header row) we are setting up two things:  one is a variable called `#sensitivity`, and the other is a command to say, for each row of the table, execute the Java `setSensitivity()` method.
+(Note that we prefix this with `(table)`: concordion needs that to know it has to do row-by-row processing).

 ![Calling For Each Row of a table 2](tutorial_2_12.png)

 For the other cell, the `#amount` is also set, so the `setSensitivity()` command is executed for each row of the table, and takes both columns.
 Here is the code for that, again from our Java `ConcordionVarTest` class:

 ```java
 	public void setSensitivity(String ticker, String amount) {